Lecture 3: Introduction to Learning (Cont.), Classification, Logistic Regression

 - Note that \(\pi_0(x) = 1 - \pi_1(x)\).

-Sneak peak: the logistic regression model
+Sneak peek: the logistic regression model

 - You may remember from STAT 406 or CPSC 340 a set of distributions that look like: \[P(Y = 1 \mid X = x) = \pi_1(x) = \frac{\exp(x^\top \beta)}{1 + \exp(x^\top \beta)}\]